• 4,000 firms

 Negotiation and close

-A deal closes when a contract is signed.
-The involvement of the sales team formally ends, and the customer is passed on to the onboarding team.
+A deal closes once the contract is signed.
+After that, the sales team steps back and the customer moves to onboarding.

 Retention and follow-up